shikhar-213/Price-Prediction-of-Pre-owned-Cars/README.md

 | Insignificant Variables | _abtest, seller, offerType_ |
 | Significant Variabels | _price, vehicleType, gearbox, powerPS, model, kilometer, fuelType, brand, notRepairedDamage, age_ |

+You can find the visualization images in the 'others' folder of this repository.

 _Note:-_ Our Models were created in two cases:
 1. With dropping of null values and insignificant variables.
 2. With filling null values with the median and using both significant and insignificant variables.